 6T.
-Doctor Who - Attack Of The Cybermen
+Attack Of The Cybermen

 The Doctor and Peri land in London, 1985, after receiving a distress call.
 It turns out that Lytton, who the Doctor last encountered working with the Daleks, was the sender, and he appears to be working for new masters - the Cybermen.
 The Doctor and Peri are ordered by Lytton to take him to the Cybermens' home planet Telos.